Twinklebear/wall_art/README.md

 is used as a background and stretched a bit larger and cropped while the original image is scaled down and centered, letting the blurred copy provide a frame for it.

-The resulting wallpaper is something like this:
+The resulting wallpaper is something like this: (note that imgur compresses images, actual quality is much better)

 ![Landscape with Classical Ruins and Figures](http://i.imgur.com/TrxDEBB.jpg)